thearchitector/dotfiles-arch/GUIDE.md

 ### Configuring Wi-Fi

 You will need to connect to the internet to successfully complete installation.
+If you have an ethernet connection, you can skip this step as your connection should work automatically.
 To connect to Wi-Fi, you need to know the SSID (name) and password for the network to which you want to connect.
 You also need to know the name of the network device your computer uses.
 Usually it's `wlan0`, but you can find out by running:

 ```sh
   $ iwctl device list